-3 - 4 month old baby feeding schedule: How much should a 3 - 4 month old eat?
+3 - 4 month old baby feeding schedule: How much should they eat?

 At 3 - 4 months old, many parents see a shift in their baby’s behavior.
 Infants at this age are often more alert, enjoy kicking and playing around, and start to babble and mimic facial expressions.
 When it comes to feeding, they eat breast milk, formula, or a combination of both.
 Feedings are still frequent throughout the day, but babies may be able to go longer stretches overnight without eating.